NetworkBlockDevice/nbd/doc/proto.md

       server MUST use structured replies to the `NBD_CMD_READ` transmission request.
 Other extensions that require structured replies may now be negotiated.
-    - For backwards compatibility, clients should be prepared to also handle `NBD_REP_ERR_UNSUP`; in this case, no structured replies will be sent.
+    - For backwards compatibility, clients SHOULD be prepared to also handle `NBD_REP_ERR_UNSUP`; in this case, no structured replies will be sent.